verhovsky/books-futures-explained/src/6_future_example.md

 in your browser.

 I'll walk you through the example, but if you want to check it out closer, you can always [clone the repository][example_repo] and play around with the code yourself.

-There are two branches.
-The `basic_example` is this code, and the `basic_example_commented` is this example with extensive comments.
+There are several branches explained in the readme, but two are relevant for this chapter.
+The `main` branch is the example we go through here, and the `basic_example_commented` branch is this example with extensive comments.

 > If you want to follow along as we go through, initialize a new cargo project
 > by creating a new folder and run `cargo init` inside it.
 Everything we write